livingdocsIO/documentation/content/reference-docs/project-config/editor-settings.md

   }
 }
 ```
+### useDashboard

+`useDashboard` defines which dashboard is going to be renderered when the user clicks on `Extended Search`.
 ### displayFilters

 [Display Filters]({{< ref "/reference-docs/editor-extensions/editor-configuration/display-filter" >}}) are filters that the user can set in the UI (below the search input).